dusanlazic/dusanlazic.github.io/_posts/2022-10-28-hacktheboo-web-challenges.markdown

 I kept that potential SSRF in mind and I started searching for a type juggling vulnerability in the code.
 I started with the variables I could control, which is the `type` field.

-One part of the code that drew my attention was this switch case.
+One part of the code that drew my attention was this switch statement.

 ```php
 switch ($jsondata['type'])